Number of Workers Sought5

 Describe your farm operation

-We (Matt and Jacy, Zachary, and Ania), and a dedicated farm crew) run a diversified and Certified Organic family farm dedicated to the sustainable production of healthy produce for our community.
-2019 marks our 18th year in production!
+We (Matt and Jacy, Zachary, and Ania, and a dedicated farm crew) run a diversified and Certified Organic family farm dedicated to the sustainable production of healthy produce for our community.
+2021 marks our 20th year in production!
 While we do have laying hens, raise a few broilers and some pigs, and graze sheep, our focus is as a production vegetable farm.
 Our production is very diverse with a focus on salad greens, root crops, and more.
-We have four greenhouses for seedling and vegetable production and three high tunnels for season extension and have been cultivating 15-18 acres in recent years.
+We have four heated greenhouses for seedling and vegetable production and three high tunnels for season extension and have been cultivating 15-18 acres in recent years.
 We use tractors for primary and secondary tillage and cultivation and harvest most things by hand.
-We market our produce to many area restaurants, the Community Food Coop, to a 200+ member summer CSA, to a 100 member winter CSA, and to one summer and one winter Bozeman farmers markets.
+We market our produce to many area restaurants, the Community Food Coop, to a 350+ member summer CSA, to a 150member winter CSA, and to the Bozeman Winter Farmers Market.
 We also own/operate the Bozeman Winter Farmers Market.
 In 2017, we made an expansion to our neighboring Rocky Creek Farm, a 50 acre Conservation Easement farm with u-pick berries and fall pumpkin patch.

 With the addition of Rocky Creek Farm we also need a grounds/animal/irrigation person, and farm stand, orchard and cider press, school tour, farm camp, event, and pumpkin patch help.
 Very diverse opportunities exist!